tanishavyass22/NER-model-by-fine-tuning-Bert-Transformer/README.md

 ### Contributing
 Contributions are welcome!
 If you have any improvements or bug fixes, please submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

-Steps to contribute
+Steps to contribute:
-Fork the repository.
+- Fork the repository.
-Create a new branch (git checkout -b feature-branch).
+- Create a new branch (git checkout -b feature-branch).
-Make your changes.
+- Make your changes.
-Commit your changes (git commit -am 'Add new feature').
+- Commit your changes (git commit -am 'Add new feature').
-Push to the branch (git push origin feature-branch).
+- Push to the branch (git push origin feature-branch).
-Open a pull request.
+- Open a pull request.

 ### License
 This project is licensed under the MIT License.
 See the LICENSE file for details.